Mirza-Ali-Baig/Aptech-Batch-2024-PMTZ-202401F/readme.md

 ## Conclusion

 Throughout the course, students will work on multiple assignments, quizzes, and projects to reinforce their learning.
 By the end of this program, students will have a strong foundation in both frontend and backend development, enabling them to create robust web applications from scratch.

----

-Feel free to modify any sections or add more details as needed!
-Let me know if you need any further adjustments.